Harris J

-Harris Jung (born 2 May 1997), known professionally as Harris J, is a British singer, songwriter, and author.
-After winning the Awakening Talent Contest in 2013, he signed with Awakening Music and released his debut album Salam in 2015.
-The album's lead single, "Salam Alaikum," became a viral hit, establishing him as a prominent figure in the modern Islamic music scene.
-He is also known for his philanthropic work and advocacy.
+Alharith “Harris” Jung (born 1997), known professionally as Harris J, is a British singer-songwriter and author.
+After winning a talent contest in 2013, he signed with Awakening Music and released his debut album Salam in 2015.
+The album's lead single, "Salam Alaikum", became a viral hit (with over 140 million views on YouTube as of 2026), establishing him as a prominent figure in the modern Islamic music scene.